Amala Food Recipe | Easy Nigerian Food | Health Benefits

 - Finally, it offers the body essential minerals, improves hair texture, and aids indigestion.

-- The great thing about Amala Food Recipe is that it is quick and easy to prepare, but then, if you are not careful you may end up with lumps
+- The great thing about the Amala Food Recipe is that it is quick and easy to prepare, but then, if you are not careful you may end up with lumps

 Amala Food Recipe – 4 Easy Steps on How to Make Àmàlà Flour without Lumps